The Non-Zero Sum Character

 If the Villain believes in a reality dominated by fear, the Hero believes in one ruled by love.

-The Villain is not necessarily “bad” or even “villainous.”
+The Villain, as we’ve said, is not necessarily “bad” or even “villainous.”
 In the villain’s eyes, he is the Good Guy.
 He is simply acting and making choices within a universe of monsters.
-He must therefore become, in the name of Good (or at least self-preservation or the preservation of those dear to him) a monster himself.
+He must therefore become, in the name of Good (or at least self-preservation or the preservation of society as a whole) a monster himself.

 The zero-sum view of life is that of limited resources.
 Not enough to go around.
 If you and I want our share (or even simply enough to survive), we must take it from somebody else.
 However much of the pie we grab, that’s how much less remains for everyone else.